 - Link learning with emotions.
-As Benjamin Franklin once said: “who's afraid to ask, teach me and i remember, who's afraid to ask”.
+As Benjamin Franklin once said: “tell me and i forget, teach me and i remember, involve me and i learn”.
 We learn much more and much better when we manage to link new knowledge with our emotions..
-This makes us internalize it, let's understand and remember much better.
+This makes us internalize it, we understand and remember much better.
 For this:

-- Put the body: involucrate, I lived the knowledge.
-Do physical activities, as far as possible, that help to fix concepts.
+- I put the body: involucrate, I lived the knowledge.
+I do physical activities, as much as possible, to help set concepts.
 From repeating out loud to acting out a situation: everything helps.

 - Try to find parallels with your real life, with your daily life.

 - Connect what you learned with your interests.